 - What to do if you enter a porpoising landing?;

 - Best practice to prevent aircraft porpoising;

 - Dangers of porpoising on landing.

 Imagine you are a private pilot on a cross-country flight.
-You are about to flare, and a sudden gust of air pushed your aircraft to continuous oscillation of bounces over the runway.
+You are about to flare, and a sudden gust of air pushes your aircraft to a continuous oscillation of bounces over the runway.
 What will you do?

 What is a porpoising aircraft?

-Imagine an aircraft bounces off the ground, and you push hard to land the airplane, which may cause repeated bounce of the plane.
-The plane’s repeating bounce will continue a cycle over the runway until the pilot nose dive and crash land the airplane.
+Imagine an aircraft bouncing off the ground, and you push hard to land the airplane, which may cause repeated bounce of the plane.
+The plane’s repeating bounce will cycle over the runway until the pilot nose dive and crash land the airplane.

-This continuous oscillation looks similar to a porpoise jumping on the surface of the water.
+This continuous oscillation resembles a porpoise jumping on the water’s surface.

 Porpoising aircraft is a situation that follows if the pilot fails to control an airplane bounce correctly.

 Hence it is crucial to know the reason behind a porpoise on landing.